 01About me

-Originally a footballer from Berlin, I work full-time as a football coach in Finland since 2015.
-I have the UEFA A coaching license, a "Professional Football Management" diploma, masters degrees in philosophy and in psychology, 25+ years experience as a coach and 40+ years as a player.
+Originally an amateur footballer from Berlin, I work full-time as a football coach in Finland since 2015.
+I have the UEFA A coaching license, a "Professional Football Management" diploma, masters degrees in philosophy and in psychology, over two decades experience as a football coach and four decades as a player.

 I also have much experience in other club functions, such as Head of Coaching, club office manager, board member, referee, team leader and pretty much every task that can happen in a football club.
 On top of that, I'm an instructor for coaching license courses for the Finnish Football Association.